dyaghas/obsidian-vault/Quality Assurance/Test Types.md

 Functional Testing verifies if every functionality of a software complies with its requirement.
 There are four types:

-- Unity Testing: each software component is tested individually;
+- Unit Testing: each software component is tested individually;
 - Integration Testing: different components are integrated and tested together to see if they work as expected;
 - System Testing: the system's hardware and software are tested altogether to see if its overall function works as intended;
 - Acceptance Testing: verifies if the software is ready to be delivered.